Dunkirk (1958 film): Production

 Dunkirk was bloody difficult to make from a logistics point of view.
 Yet it was made for £400,000 and came in under budget...
 I was the council school boy who became a major in the war, and that had a lot to do with the way I felt about Dunkirk.
 I didn't think that Dunkirk was a defeat; I always thought it was a very gallant effort but not a victory.

-The musical score is by Malcolm Arnold, which may account for the fact that many of its segments sound very much like his Academy Award-winning theme from The Bridge on the River Kwai, made the previous year (1957).
+The musical score is by Malcolm Arnold, which may account for the fact that many of its segments sound very much like his Academy Award-winning theme from The Bridge on the River Kwai, made the previous year (1957), or Heroes of Telemark (1965).

 Reception

 The world premiere was at the Empire, Leicester Square, in London on 20 March 1958.

+Box office

 The film was the third most popular production at the British box office in 1958, after Bridge on the River Kwai and The Vikings.
 (Other accounts say it was the second, making $1,750,000.)

-According to MGM records it earned only $310,000 in the US and Canada but $1,750,000 elsewhere, resulting in a profit of $371,000.
+According to MGM records it earned only $310,000 in the US and Canada but $1,750,000 elsewhere; after distribution costs were deducted MGM earned a profit of $371,000.
+Michael Balcon admitted the film did not do well in the US but it "did wonderfully well in other parts of the world."